httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~
 {: title="Non-normative example Signature Input" artwork-name="example-sig-input" #example-sig-input}

-Note that the example signature input here, or anywhere else within this specification, does not include the final newline that ends the example.
+Note that the example signature input here, or anywhere else within this specification, does not include the final newline that ends the displayed example.

 # HTTP Message Signatures {#message-signatures}